LaiSensei/TaskManagerApp/README.md

     yarn iOS

 Or, use the QR code displayed in the Expo CLI to run the app on your physical device using the Expo Go app.
+For android phones, use your Expo Go app to scan the QR code.
+For iPhones, use your camera app to scan the QR code.